 Pansies are not fussy but prefer a loose, rich, well-drained soil, preferably with a slightly acidic pH.
 For best results, improve the soil with Searles 5IN1 Plus and Searles Complete Plant Food two weeks before planting.

 Once established, keep pansies moist and well fed.
-Regular removal of spent blooms will keep them flowering well; picking a pretty posy every few days can actually keep pansies in good health and vigour!
+Regular removal of spent blooms will keep them flowering well; picking a pretty posy every few days can keep pansies in good health and vigour!

 Growing in pots